Accept payments via Revolut Pay - Web

 const { revolutPay } = await RevolutCheckout.payments({

-locale: 'en' // Optional, defaults to 'auto'
+locale: 'en', // Optional, defaults to 'auto'

 publicToken: '<yourPublicApiKey>', // Merchant public API key